ShuaCoronel/7OOP/README.md

 ![emotion](https://img.shields.io/badge/pain-⚠️_extreme-red)

 <small>
-My pain and sufferings in subject OOP:
+A collection of my coding projects, experiments, and a dash of existential dread.
-It contains all the activities and projects I've made! :) A collection of my coding experiments, and a dash of existential dread.
+It contains all the activities and projects I've made! :)
 </small>

 ```diff